 • Bloody or black stools, or bloody vomiting

 • Dysphagia — a narrowing of your esophagus, which makes it feel as if food is stuck in your throat

 • Chronic sore throat, hoarseness, dry cough or wheezing

 1) Although anyone can develop GERD, overweight and obese people are more likely to have GERD.
 One reason for this is that extra weight causes the stomach and its acids to rise up closer to the esophagus.
 Losing weight can improve your symptoms.

 2) A diet high in foods and beverages that trigger symptoms is another primary cause.

 Citrus fruits, such as oranges or lemons

-Foods containing tomato, such as spaghetti sauce, salsa or pizza
+Foods containing tomatoes, such as spaghetti sauce, salsa, or pizza

 Garlic and onions